Beecham baronets

 The Beecham Baronetcy, of Ewanville in the Parish of Huyton in the County Palatine of Lancaster, is a title in the Baronetage of the United Kingdom.
 It was created on 17 July 1914 for the Lancashire pill manufacturer Joseph Beecham.
-Joseph was succeeded by his eldest son, Thomas, the second Baronet.
-Thomas was an influential conductor and notably founded the London Philharmonic Orchestra in 1932.
+Joseph was succeeded by his eldest son, Thomas, a conductor who founded the London Philharmonic Orchestra in 1932.

-As of 2011 the title was believed to be held by Thomas' grandson, the presumed fifth Baronet.
-However, the latter has not successfully proven his succession and is therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant.
-For more information, follow this link.
+The 4th and 5th Baronets were absent from the Official Roll and, As of 2023, the title is considered dormant.